Skip to content

 Name Description Default

-H OpSum defining the hermitian operator \(H\) for time evolution
+H OpSum or CSRMatrix defining the hermitian operator \(H\) for time evolution

 psi0 initial State \(\vert \psi_0 \rangle\) of the time evolution